SudoBrendan/lab-helm-101/README.md

 oc get route
 ```

-Dev auth settings can be found in `.workshop/develop-settings.sh`.
+Dev authentication settings can be found in `.workshop/develop-settings.sh`.

 Once you make a local change in the workshop, you can build your local changes into a new image using OpenShift: